Correlated reference-assisted variational quantum eigensolver: Results and discussion

 \subsection{Full-space VQE with OBMP2 orbitals}

-Several authors have shown that orbital relaxation is important to reduce VQE errors \cite{sokolov2020-ooVQE,mizukami2020-ooVQE,yalouz2021-SA-ooVQE,ratini2022-WAHTOR}.
-In these studies, the energy of VQE is minimized concerning both cluster amplitudes and orbitals, resulting in a self-consistency that demands higher computational costs than standard VQE.
-It is thus interesting to examine whether correlated orbital reference preoptimized using a lower-level method can improve the accuracy of ``single-shot'' VQE.
-Here, we performed VQE only once on OBMP2 orbitals that are relaxed in the presence of dynamical correlation at the MP2 level.
-In fact, since MP2 is the first-order amplitude truncation of coupled-cluster doubles (CCD), one can consider OBMP2 is an approximation to orbital-optimized CCD (OO-CCD) \cite{mizukami2020-ooVQE,sokolov2020-ooVQE}.
+Several authors have shown that orbital relaxation is important to reduce VQE errors \cite{sokolov2020-ooVQE,mizukami2020-ooVQE,yalouz2021-SA-ooVQE,ratini2022-WAHTOR} and the number of qubits \cite{OptOrbVQE2023}.
+In those studies, the energy of VQE is minimized concerning both cluster amplitudes and orbitals, resulting in a self-consistency that demands higher computational costs than standard VQE.
+It is thus interesting to examine whether correlated orbital reference pre-optimized using a lower-level method can improve the accuracy of ``single-shot'' VQE.
+Here, we performed VQE only once on OBMP2 correlated orbitals.

-In Figure~\ref{fig:h4c-sto}, we plot the potential energy curves of the H$_4$ chain in the STO-6G basis.
-VQE with the UCCD solver for the entire orbital space was performed using HF and OBMP2 orbitals.
-While both cases are almost identical and close to the FCI reference when $R < 1.5$\r{A}, errors become more prominent as stretching the distance.
-Noticeably, VQE with the OBMP2 orbitals is better than that with the HF orbitals, and its error is twice smaller than the HF counterpart.
-We consider another example, LiH in the STO-6G basis.
-As shown in Figure~\ref{fig:lih-sto}, VQE again benefits from correlated orbital reference.
-In general, OBMP2 orbital reference can help to reduce VQE errors without any additional costs.
-Using OBMP2 orbitals as a basis may be a good approximation to OO-CCD.
+In Figure~\ref{fig:lih-beh-sto}, we plot the potential energy curves of LiH (left panel) and BeH (right panel) in the STO-6G basis.
+Note that we have used unrestricted methods for BeH that has the doublet ground state.
+In general, classical CCSD is nearly exact for these small systems.
+MP2 and OBMP2 energies are almost identical around equilibrium geometries and close to the FCI reference.
+Surprisingly, for LiH in the stretching regime, while restricted MP2 breaks down, restricted OBMP2 yield a curve nearly parallel to the FCI reference.
+This is thanks to the self-consistency of OBMP2 \cite{tran2021improving}.
+In Figure~\ref{fig:lih-sto}, we plot potential energy curves of LiH in STO-6G obtained from OBMP2, the fitst iteration of OBMP2, and MP2.
+The first iteration OBMP2 and MP2 are nearly identical each other and break down at the stretching limit.
+After the self-consistency, OBMP2 can bypass the failure of MP2 and describe the dissociation properly.

+Regarding VQE calculations, UCCD and UCCSD ansatzs are employed with HF and OBMP2 orbtials.
+For both molecules, VQE-UCCSD with different orbital sets yields curves almost identical and is nearly exact with errors within the region of chemical accuracy.
+The difference between results obtained from different orbital sets is prominent for VQE-UCCD, particularly in the stretched regime when a strong correlation is present.
+VQE-UCCD with the OBMP2 orbitals gives errors relative to the reference several times smaller than that with the HF orbitals.
+Also, while VQE-UCCD dramatically deviates from VQE-UCCSD for HF orbitals, the deviation between these two are small for OBMP2 orbitals.
+Noticeably, VQE-CCD with OBMP2 orbitals can attain the chemical accuracy for most distances except for the region around stretching limit.
+In general, using OBMP2 orbitals can help to reduce errors without additional costs.
+Therefore, one can use VQE/OBMP2 as an approximation to the orbital-optimized VQE approach \cite{sokolov2020-ooVQE,mizukami2020-ooVQE,yalouz2021-SA-ooVQE,ratini2022-WAHTOR}.